getredash/redash/README.md

 This is the first release, which is more than usable but still has its rough edges and way to go to fulfill its full potential.
 The Query Editor part is quite solid, but the visualizations need more work to enrich them and to make them more user friendly.

+## Demo

+You can try out the demo instance: http://rd-demo.herokuapp.com/ (login with any Google account).
+Due to Heroku dev plan limits, it has a small database of flights (see schema [here](http://rd-demo.herokuapp.com/dashboard/schema)).
+Also due to another Heroku limitation, it is running with the regular user, hence you can DELETE or INSERT data/tables.
+Please be nice and don't do this.

 ## Technology

 * [AngularJS](http://angularjs.org/)